Medical Reviewer

 If you or someone you love is struggling with opioid addiction (or any other substance use disorder), seeking treatment is an important step toward healing.
 Alpas is committed to providing comprehensive care throughout the recovery journey, with services tailored to meet your unique needs:

 • Medical Detox: Medically managed detoxification, also known as medically supervised withdrawal or detox, plays a crucial role in the treatment of opioid withdrawal, especially for individuals with moderate to severe opioid dependence.
-This level of care involves a supervised process designed to safely remove opioids from the body while effectively managing withdrawal symptoms and addressing any potential complications that may arise.
+This level of care involves a supervised process designed to safely manage the discontinuation of opioids from the body while effectively managing withdrawal symptoms and addressing any potential complications that may arise.

 • Inpatient Treatment: Inpatient treatment, also known as residential treatment, provides a comprehensive level of care for individuals struggling with opioid dependence, especially those with severe addiction or co-occurring mental health disorders.
 Within a specialized facility, individuals reside and receive round-the-clock medical and therapeutic support in a structured environment.